Bayramalkan/bayramalkan/README.md

 <p>
           Hi, my name is Bayram.
 I'm a software engineer.
           <br />
-          I'am improving myself on full stack web technologies and currently on working
+          I'm improving myself on full stack web technologies and currently on working
           @<a href="https://www.monsternotebook.com.tr/">
             Monster Notebook
           </a>